gabriel-espinoza-77/azure-ssh-brute-force-analysis/analysis/mde-dashboard-review.md

 </p>

 **Malicious Scripts Revisited:**
 The same malicious bash script identified earlier was re-used, executing `retea` and `network`, creating `kuak` and `diicot`, terminating known miner processes, disabling scheduled tasks, clearing logs, and downloading further payloads.
+The presence of a file named `diicot` strongly suggests involvement by the **Diicot** threat group in this campaign.

 [View full command → `observed-commands.md`](./observed-commands.md)